cbrown5/cbrown5.github.io/_posts/2016-02-11-SoTM_day3_synopsis.md

 Train managers to respond to short-term climate variability, to improve their skill in decision making for long-term change argued Alistair Hobday.
 His work on [identifying seasonal tuna habitat](http://www.nrcresearchpress.com/doi/abs/10.1139/f2011-031) to help avoid bycatch species, has been used in an increasingly sophisticated way over time as managers become more familiar with the model predictions.

 The prolific tweeter [David Watson](https://twitter.com/D0CT0R_Dave) spoke on linking efforts to improve landscape connectivity for conservation and ecological monitoring two large areas of ecological research that are rarely linked.
+'Connectivity conservation' is becoming increasingly popular with stakeholders and scientists need to be providing rigorous methods for monitoring their effectiveness.

 **Multiple stressors and climate change**